micmejia/bible-dump/AMPC/1 Thessalonians/1 Thess 1.md

-And [how you] look forward to _and_ await the coming of His Son from heaven, Whom He raised from the dead--Jesus, Who personally rescues _and_ delivers us out of _and_ from the wrath [bringing punishment] which is coming [upon the impenitent] _and_ [^b]draws us to Himself [[^c]investing us with all the privileges and rewards of the new life in Christ, the Messiah].
+And [how you] look forward to _and_ await the coming of His Son from heaven, Whom He raised from the dead--Jesus, Who personally rescues _and_ delivers us out of _and_ from the wrath [bringing punishment] which is coming [upon the impenitent] _and_ draws us to Himself [investing us with all the privileges and rewards of the new life in Christ, the Messiah].